-- Customers travelling with hearing difficulty in (coach, business class, etc.), should have a "Special Assistance Seat Check" (NRPC 3242) above their seat. - The Conductor/Assistant Conductor and/or Train Attendant are to keep the customer informed of delays. - Customers traveling with hearing difficulty in first class or Sleeping Car, the Train Attendant is responsible for keeping the customer informed. - It is the responsibility of every employee to provide information and comfort for customers when there are operational delays or unexpected problems.
+- Customers travelling with hearing difficulty in (coach, business class, etc.), should have a "Special Assistance Seat Check" (NRPC 3242) above their seat. - The Conductor/Assistant Conductor and/or Train Attendant are to keep the customer informed of delays. - Customers traveling with hearing difficulty in First Class Sleeper, the Train Attendant is responsible for keeping the customer informed. - It is the responsibility of every employee to provide information and comfort for customers when there are operational delays or unexpected problems.